Star Wars: The Clones Wars – Season 4, Episode 10 //

 This Besalisk Jedi is all about getting results and, indeed, his battlefield record lists many key victories in the Clone Wars.
 He has an unshakable confidence in his methods, and he will brook no insubordination among his charges.
 In personal combat, he can be ferocious -- his giant arms carry two double-ended lightsabers, making him extremely dangerous in close quarters.
 Pong Krell's reputation as a successful general is well known but so is the fact that the casualty rates of the clone troopers under his command are the highest.

 Clone Captain Rex served the Republic during the Clone Wars, often taking orders from Anakin Skywalker and Ahsoka Tano.
 He viewed military service as an honor, and he always completed his mission.
 Fond of using two blaster pistols at the same time, Rex customized his armor with distinctive blue markings.
+His loyalty to the Republic and his Jedi Generals was absolute, but even this dedicated veteran soldier found himself plagued by doubts as the Clone Wars claimed more lives and brought ruin to more worlds.

 A rookie clone trooper in the 501st Legion, Tup acclimated well within the ranks of seasoned veterans.
 Unlike some of the newer clones, like Dogma, who seemed wound a little too tight, Tup was far more willing to learn from his brothers' experiences.
 Tup could be distinguished by the teardrop shaped tattoo on his face, and the matching markings on his helmet.
 He served during the grueling campaign to retake the shadowy planet Umbara, under the command of the fierce General Pong Krell.